deity-io/falcon-platform-docs/docs/platform/client/theming/css-mapping.md

 In the above example you can see the **prop**, `py="xxs"`.
 In the theme object you can there is both `spacing.xxs` and `fontSizes.xxs`.
 This is where the mapping comes in.

 If you look in `@deity/falcon-ui/src/theme/responsiveprops.ts` you will see where these properties are mapped.
-You will see the `themeProp` which referes to which **key** in the **theme** object, and `cssProp` which is the css property it's mapped to.
+You will see the `themeProp` which refers to which **key** in the **theme** object, and `cssProp` which is the css property it's mapped to.

 **`@deity/falcon-ui/src/theme/responsiveprops.ts`**
 ```js